 To make the results and analysis more clear and easy to understand, the economist assumes the following in respect of a budget line:

-- Two Commodities: It is believed that the consumer will spend all his income on purchasing only two goods.
+- Two Commodities: It is believed that the consumer will spend all his/her income on purchasing only two goods.

-- Income of the Consumer is Known: The consumer’s income is limited and is known, even the income is wholly allocated for buying only two commodities.
+- Income of the Consumer is Known: The consumer’s income is limited and is known, even the revenue is wholly allocated for buying only two commodities.

 - Market Price is Known: The market price of both the goods are known to the consumer.

-Expenditure is equal to the Income: We assume that the consumer spends all his income.
+- Expenditure is equal to the Income: We assume that the consumer spends all his/her income.

 Slope of Budget Line